PracticalPear413/RyzenTosh_1600X-RX580_2048SP/README.md

 ## Guide

 Maxsun RX 580 2048SP does support spoofing but the hardware acceleration still doesn't work for some reason.
 So the only solution is to flash BIOS on your AMD GPU.
-I know it sounds scary but fear not.
+I know it sounds scary but fear not, Hackintosh is 100% possible.

 Boot into Windows and download GPU-Z, you'll find the GPU information here.
 Switch to the Advanced tab and select Memory and check what Memory chip you have.
 I had Samsung so I had to look for RX 570 BIOS that have support for Samsung chip.